arthomas7/topic-amplicons/README.md

 # Lesson 3
 ## Title: Pipelines for 16S rRNA Analyses

 *These are a set of tutorials that replicate the amplicon analysis from [Happy Belly](https://astrobiomike.github.io/amplicon/) using different pipeline/ software combinations.
-The tutorial from Happy Belly implements DADA2 in R and uses SILVA for taxonomy assignment.*
+The tutorial from Happy Belly implements DADA2 in R and uses a naive Bayes classifer for taxonomy assignment.*

 ### Lesson3a: QIIME2 + DADA2
-*This tutorial implements DADA2 in QIIME2 and uses SILVA for taxonomy assignment.*
+*This tutorial implements DADA2 in QIIME2 uses a naive Bayes classifer for taxonomy assignment.*
 * [Watch the lesson](https://youtu.be/2kvdLbbKcJc).
 * [Follow the tutorial](https://github.com/biovcnet/topic-amplicons/tree/master/Lesson03a).
 * Dataset and the notebook are available in this [repo](https://github.com/biovcnet/amplicons-lesson-3-repo/tree/master).